Aashka Goradia

 Aashka Goradia Goble (born 27 November 1985) is a former Indian actress and entrepreneur who worked in Hindi television.
-Goradia is known for portraying Kkumud Kapoor Oberoi in Kkusum, Arpita Prasad Raizada in Sinndoor Tere Naam Ka, Dheer Bai Bhatiyani in Bharat Ka Veer Putra – Maharana Pratap and Avantika in Naagin and Naagin 2.
+Goradia is known for portraying Kkumud Kapoor Oberoi in Kkusum, Arpita Prasad Raizada in Sinndoor Tere Naam Ka, Dheer Bai Bhatiyani in Bharat Ka Veer Putra – Maharana Pratap, Mahavinashni in Baal Veer and Avantika in Naagin and Naagin 2.
 She participated in Fear Factor: Khatron Ke Khiladi and Bigg Boss 6, where she was placed at 7th and 8th place respectively.
 She won the ITA Award for Best Actress in a Negative Role, for her role in Bharat Ka Veer Putra – Maharana Pratap.

 Career

 Goradia started her career with Sony TV's Achanak 37 Saal Baad in 2002 and comedy sitcom Acting Acting.
 Soon after, she was signed on for Kkusum on Sony TV in which she played the role of Kumud.
 She then acted in another serial Akela which also aired on Sony TV.
 She also did a reality game show Jet Set Go on Star One but was replaced by Shama Sikander.
 She then played some roles in TV serials like Sinndoor Tere Naam Ka on Zee TV, Mere Apne on 9X and Virrudh on Sony TV.
 She was also seen as Kalika in Zee TV's Saat Phere, Sony TV's Shubh Vivah and Kalavati Laagi Tujhse Lagan on Colors TV, which were all negative characters.

 Goradia has also participated in some reality shows like Kabhi Kabhii Pyaar Kabhi Kabhii Yaar, Mr. & Ms. TV and Khatron Ke Khiladi Season 4.
 In 2012, she participated as a contestant in the sixth season of Bigg Boss, the Indian version of the original UK show Big Brother entering the Bigg Boss house on 6 October 2012 and getting evicted on 28 December 2012 (on the 83rd day of the show).
 Slamming reality shows in an interview in 2018, she alleged that the producers had misreprented her as a lesbian on the show.